 Step 001: The Originator shall send mandatory parameters and may send optional parameters in Request message for UPDATE operation as specified in clause 8.1.2.

 Step 002: The Receiver shall verify the existence (including Filter Criteria checking, if it is given) of the requested resource and if the Originator has the appropriate privilege to update the resource.
 This privilege checking follows the rules defined in table 9.6.1.3.2-1 (common attributes description).
+The Receiver shall check whether expirationTime attribute is present in the Content parameter of the request and if the value provided by the Originator cannot be supported, due to either policy or subscription restrictions, the Receiver shall assign a new value.
 The Receiver shall also perform an additional check whether a custodian attribute is included in the Content parameter of the request.
 If included, the Receiver shall check if the resource has a custodian attribute already configured.
 If the custodian attribute is configured in the resource, the Receiver shall check if it is configured with the identifier of the Originator and therefore permitted to update the custodian attribute.
 Otherwise, if the custodian attribute is not configured in the resource, then the Receiver shall check if the Originator is the Originator that originally created the targeted resource and therefore is permitted to update the custodian attribute.
 On successful verification, the Receiver shall update the resource as requested.
 If the attributes provided do not exist, the Receiver shall verification if the Originator has appropriate privileges to create the attributes at the target resource.
 The Receiver shall also verify if the UPDATE operation complies with service subscription limits defined within the Originator's service subscription profile resources (i.e. <m2mServiceSubscriptionProfile>, <serviceSubscribedNode>, <serviceSubscribedAppRules> and <serviceSubscribedUserProfile> resources).
 Further details for checking the service subscription limits of the Originator are defined in oneM2M TS-0004 [3].
 On successful verification, the Receiver shall create the attributes with their associated values at the resource as requested.
 If the attributes provided have their value set to NULL, the Receiver shall verify if the Originator has Update privilege to delete the attributes at the target resource.
 On successful verification, the Receiver shall delete such attributes.
 The Receiver shall check if the updated target resource is a child of a parent resource having a stateTag attribute and increment the stateTag if present.
 The Receiver shall check if the update causes a change to a reference to an Application Entity Resource ID.
 If so the Hosting CSE shall send a NOTIFY request to the IN-CSE, requesting to update the entry to the <AEContactList> resource.

 Step 003: The Receiver shall respond with mandatory parameters and may send optional parameters in Response message for UPDATE operation as specified in clause 8.1.3.